rg-engineering/ioBroker.ebus/README.md

 ### **WORK IN PROGRESS**
 * (René) remove cron dependency
+* (René) data history prepared for VIS-2: just a option here in the adapter and new widget (at this moment GeneralChart widget in vis-2-widgets-weather can be used)

 ### 3.2.6 (2024-02-11)
 * (René) see issue #245: support ebusd 23.3